hdg204/DoctorsAsDataScientists/README.md

 ## Session 2 - Working with Data

 In the last session, we learned how to work with simple variable types in R, and covered assignment, functions, and vectors.
-In this session, we will move on to studying real healthcare data using R. We will use the Behavioral Risk Factor Surveillance System (BRFSS) dataset, collected by the CDC to study risk factors for Diabetes.
-The 2015 data is publicly available.
+In this session, we will move on to studying real healthcare data using R. We will use the diabetes prediction dataset, a collection of healthcare records recorded from multiple healthcare providers.
+More information can be found here: https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset.

 ### Packages